Health Care Without Walls: A Roadmap for Reinventing U.S. Health Care

-Dentzer is one of the nation's most respected health and health policy thought leaders and a frequent speaker and commentator on television and radio, including PBS and NPR.
-She previously served as senior policy adviser to the Robert Wood Johnson Foundation, the nation’s largest philanthropy focused on health and health care in the United States, and as the editor-in-chief of the policy journal Health Affairs.
+From 2016 to January 2019, Dentzer was President and Chief Executive Officer of NEHI, the Network for Excellence in Health Innovation, a nonprofit, nonpartisan organization composed of more than 80 stakeholder organizations from across all key sectors of health and health care.
+From 2013 to 2016, she was senior policy adviser to the Robert Wood Johnson Foundation, the nation’s largest philanthropy focused on health and health care in the United States, and before that, was the editor-in-chief of the policy journal Health Affairs.
 From 1998 to 2008, she was the on-air Health Correspondent for the PBS NewsHour.
-Dentzer wrote and hosted the 2015 PBS documentary, Reinventing American Healthcare, focusing on the Innovations pioneered by the Geisinger Health System and spread to health systems across the nation.
+Dentzer also wrote and hosted the 2015 PBS documentary, Reinventing American Healthcare, focusing on innovations pioneered by Geisinger Health System and spread across the nation.

 Dentzer graduated from Dartmouth, is a trustee emerita of the college, and chaired the Dartmouth Board of Trustees from 2001 to 2004.
-She has served as a member of the Board of Overseers of Dartmouth Medical School for more than two decades.
+She has served as a member of the Board of Advisors of Dartmouth Medical School for more than two decades.
 Dentzer holds an honorary master’s degree from Dartmouth and an honorary doctorate in humane letters from Muskingum University.
 She and her husband have three grown children.